gazialankus/Unity-Parse-Helpers/README.md

 This library is based on [Unity-Parse-Helpers][1].

 Since Firebase uses [Parse's Unity Tasks library](https://github.com/parse-community/Parse-SDK-dotNET/tree/master/Unity.Tasks), I found [Unity-Parse-Helpers][1] to be useful.
-However, it also has other Parse-related things that we don't need in Firebase and that prevent compilation without Parse, I created this repo to host only the task-related parts of [Unity-Parse-Helpers][1].
+However, it also has other Parse-related things that we don't need in Firebase and that prevent compilation without Parse.
+So, I created this repo to host only the task-related parts of [Unity-Parse-Helpers][1].

 Below are the related documentation from [Unity-Parse-Helpers][1].